radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 This process is actually quite straightforward and can be done in a few simple steps.

-1. Grab sources (I'll use kernel 6.13 as an example)
+1. Grab sources (I'll use kernel 6.13 as an example).
 ```shell
 $ wget https://cdn.kernel.org/pub/linux/kernel/v6.x/linux-6.13.tar.xz
 ```
-2. Extract the archive
+2. Extract the archive.
 ```shell
 $ tar -xJf linux-6.13.tar.xz
 ```
 3. Configure the build.
 Before compiling, we need a configuration file that defines how the kernel will be built, what modules to include, and which debugging features to enable.
-The simplest way is to use the default config:
+The simplest way is to use the default config.
 ```shell
 $ cd linux-6.13
 $ make defconfig